thedevsbuddy/flutter_fusion/README.md

 - **MVCs Pattern**: We are using MVC pattern to manage whole project easily as it separates the Logic and UI and models.
 But i added new layer as Service which will help us communicate with APIs.
 - **Modular Structure**: Most of the developers are the fan of Modular Structure as it gives the flexibility to use a module on any project we build.
 - **Module Generator Tool**: I have built a simple module generator tool to help you generate any module with just a single command.
-- **Mockable Services**: Sometimes we don't have any api to test and build our apps so we need to do some mockups for apps here we cover that as well.
+- **Mock-Able Services**: Sometimes we don't have any api to test and build our apps so we need to do some mockups for apps here we cover that as well.

 ## New features